 Some employers offer access to an FSA or HSA to allow employees to set aside tax-free money that can later be used for a qualified procedure such as LASIK.
-For 2021, the U.S. Internal Revenue Service currently caps contributions to health savings accounts at $3,600 for an individual HSA or up to $7,200 in a family HSA plan.
+For 2022, the U.S. Internal Revenue Service currently caps contributions to health savings accounts at $3,650 for an individual HSA or up to $7,300 in a family HSA plan.
 The IRS limits the pre-tax contributions to an FSA for 2021 to $2,750 for the tax year, but there are new rules governing how account holders can use their 2021 account funds which potentially gives you access to even more money.
 Check with your benefits manager for details.

 3. Bonuses, Gifts, and Refunds

 Did you get a stimulus check from the 2020 CARES Act?
 It is a great example of an unexpected financial windfall.
 Bonuses from your existing job or a signing bonus from a new one, cash gifts, and tax refunds are other examples.
-If laser vision correction is a priority for you, these windfalls a great way to help you make it a reality.
+If laser vision correction is a priority for you, these windfalls are a great way to help you make it a reality.

 4. Check-in with Human Resources